 There are two types of iron found in the diet, non-heme and heme.
 Non-heme iron is found in plants, nuts and legumes.
 This is absorbed at a much lower rate than heme iron, which is found in animal products such as meat, especially red meat.

 It’s important to remember that even if you are making a conscious effort to ingest more heme iron, by eating meat, most health authorities recommend a safe upper intake of only 500g of red meat per week.
-Also, other daily habits like drinking tea and coffee after your meals can reduce iron absorption and reduce your iron intake.
+Also, other daily habits like drinking tea and coffee after your meals can reduce iron absorption.

 You can get iron from food, but it may not be absorbed well, and it may not be sufficient to meet your increased requirements during pregnancy.